Frequently Asked Questions

 - And your drying method (line dry or dryer).
 A dryer is very hard on clothes as it knocks the cotton fibers out of the cloth diapers and is what you find in the lint filter.

 How do I remove stains?

 To minimize stains, rinse soiled diapers promptly in the toilet (using a diaper sprayer) or lay a liner inside the diaper.
 You can use either a flushable liner or a stay dry liner to pick up the bowel movement and toss in your toilet.

-To remove stains, use the eco-friendly products that will not harm any fabrics: Kind Stain Remover or Laundry Miracle.
+To remove stains, use the eco-friendly products that will not harm any fabrics like Laundry Miracle.

 My baby has a rash.
 What should I do?

 If your baby has a rash, there are a lot of methods you can use to treat the rash naturally before reaching for rash cream: